Entrectinib (Rozlytrek™)

 Electrolyte Abnormalities

-This medication can affect the normal levels of electrolytes (potassium, phosphorus, sodium, calcium, etc.) in your body.
-Your levels will be monitored using blood tests.
-If your levels become too low, your care team may prescribe specific electrolytes to be given by IV or taken by mouth.
-Do not take any supplements without first consulting with your care team.
+This medication can affect your electrolytes (potassium, magnesium, sodium, calcium, etc.).
+Your electrolyte levels will be checked with blood tests.
+If your levels get too low, you may be given electrolytes by IV (intravenously through your vein) or by mouth.
+Talk to your provider before taking any supplements.

 Nausea and/or Vomiting